PowChow/powchow.github.io/_posts/2017-03-25-transition-to-jekyll.markdown

 A search will yield a lot of resources for transitioning from a blogging tool to Jekyll.
 I listed the resources I used below, also as a shout out to awesome content and authors:

-* How to save your comments? <a href="http://www.girliemac.com/blog/2013/12/27/wordpress-to-jekyll/" style="color:blue">Disqus integration</a>
+* How to save your comments? <a href="http://www.girliemac.com/blog/2013/12/27/wordpress-to-jekyll/" style="color:orange">Disqus integration</a>
-* How to migrate content, posts and images? <a href="http://www.adamwadeharris.com/how-to-convert-a-wordpress-site-to-jekyll-with-github-pages/" style="color:blue">export wordpress.xml and convert to jekyll files</a> on your local machine
+* How to migrate content, posts and images? <a href="http://www.adamwadeharris.com/how-to-convert-a-wordpress-site-to-jekyll-with-github-pages/" style="color:orange">export wordpress.xml and convert to jekyll files</a> on your local machine
 * How to set up website?
 Starting with Jekyll and Github Pages:
-	- <a href=http://bdewilde.github.io/blog/2014/08/10/on-starting-over-with-jekyll/ style="color:blue">First Steps and Overview</a>
+	- <a href="http://bdewilde.github.io/blog/2014/08/10/on-starting-over-with-jekyll/" style="color:orange">First Steps and Overview</a>
-	- <a href=http://jmcglone.com/guides/github-pages/# style="color:blue">Step by Step Guide</a>
+	- <a href="http://jmcglone.com/guides/github-pages/#" style="color:orange">Step by Step Guide</a>
-	- <a href=https://mademistakes.com/articles/using-jekyll-2016/ style="color:blue">More Technical Details</a>
+	- <a href="https://mademistakes.com/articles/using-jekyll-2016/" style="color:orange">More Technical Details</a>
 * After understanding the above resources, find and download a template from the interwebs

 _From the archive November 2014_: Opening new writing space to encourage my own curiosity with data, publish insights on open data sets by public agencies, and document my learnings in computer science.
 I enrolled in one of Georgia Institute of Technology’s (GeorgiaTech’s) early online masters in computer science degree program and plan to specialize in machine learning.
 Feedback and insights are much appreciated here.</p>